 Rise to the Top

 Although the start of the decade was unpromising, it would see the band achieve phenomenal success.
-In 1972, Lynyrd Skynyrd, whose line-up included Van Zant, Collins, Burns, and Rossington in addition to bassist Leon Wilkinson and the band’s former roadie Billy Powell on keyboards, were discovered by Al Kooper.
+In 1972, Lynyrd Skynyrd, whose line-up included Van Zant, Collins, Burns, and Rossington in addition to bassist Leon Wilkinson and the band’s former roadie Billy Powell on keyboards, was discovered by Al Kooper.

 Kooper signed them to the subsidiary of MCA records, his Sounds of the South label.
 They soon began working on their first album.
 The self-titled LP was released on August 13, 1973.
 It featured the songs “Gimme Three Steps,” “Simple Man,” “Tuesday’s Gone,” and what would become the band’s anthem, “Free Bird.”